julienreszka/julienreszka/notes/Fake-vs-Real-project-management.md

 Essentially it is about creating network effects and reward systems that drive the project forward such that it becomes self-sustaining and self-improving over time and the burn rate is optimized.

+Network effects occur when the value of a project or product increases as more people use it.
+By fostering network effects, real project management aims to create a positive feedback loop where the project becomes increasingly valuable as it grows.

+Reward systems incentivize stakeholders to contribute positively to the project's growth and sustainability.
+These systems can take various forms, such as financial incentives, recognition, or opportunities for personal or professional development.

 ### Identifying Available Resources

 Identify underutilized resources.
 (Supply/Demand)